ViktorStiskala/sticky-label-generator/README.md

 # Sticky label generator

-A Python CLI utility that generates sticky labels using XeLaTeX.
-This utility allows for customization of label format using format files and supports multiple label formats.
+A Python CLI utility for generating customizable sticky labels using XeLaTeX, with support for multiple label formats and customization of label output using format files.
+The tool takes input in the form of a .tex file, and the `--labels` argument can be provided multiple times to allow printing multiple labels on a single sheet.

 ## Usage